tripathi-dev/tripathi-dev/README.md

 <hr>
 <br>

-- 🔭 I’m currently working on some Android Apps
-- 🌱 Currently learning more about Data Analytics
+- 🌱 I’m currently working on some Android Apps and learning more about Data Analytics
 - 🤔 I’m looking for help with Machine learning Algorithms
 - 👯 Looking to collaborate with other App Devs & UX Designers
 - 🥅 2022 Goals: Contribute more to Open Source projects